Olympus E-M10 II vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 II and GH5s can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 II and the Panasonic GH5s?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.